Campeon254/Air-Quality-Analysis/README.md

 ## Contributers

-This was a combined collaborations between my group(Group one).
+This was a combined collaborations between my group.
 The group members included:

 Snit Teshome,                                            670552